The Northern Ireland Executive

 Government departments and ministers

-An executive agency is a public institution that delivers government services for the Northern Ireland Executive.
-An agency does not set the policy required to carry out its functions - these are determined by the department that oversees the agency.
-For example, the Social Security Agency is an executive agency and part of the Department for Communities.
+An executive agency is a public body that delivers government services for the Northern Ireland Executive.
+An agency does not set the policy needed to carry out its functions - these are set by the department that oversees the agency.

 Agencies are headed by chief executives, who are personally responsible for day-to-day operations.
 They are normally directly accountable to the responsible minister, who in turn is accountable to the Assembly.